TimG1964/XLSX.jl/docs/src/formulae/formulas.md

 ## Spill ranges

-Some functions such as `SORT` or `UNIQUE` will return multiple values and Excel will "spill" these into a spill range the extent of which depends on the data on which the function is operating.
+Some functions, such as `SORT` or `UNIQUE`, will return multiple values and Excel will "spill" these into a spill range the extent of which depends on the data on which the function is operating.
 Generally, [setFormula](@ref) will handle this transparently and create a cell formula that spills when needed by adding an attribute `t="array"` to the cell in the internal xml file.
 For example